Too much warmth and too little wind fueled a massive marine heat wave along the Pacific Coast.

 Missing the mixing

 To figure out where this inexplicable warmth was coming from, Gentemann and her colleagues tracked ocean temperatures using an ensemble data set: the Multi-scale Ultra-high Resolution Sea Surface Temperature (MUR SST) Analysis.
-This ensemble product combines readings from several satellite sensors, and is available from the NASA Physical Oceanography Distributed Active Archive Center.
+This ensemble product combines readings from several satellite sensors, and is available from NASA's Physical Oceanography Distributed Active Archive Center.

 “Prior to the MUR SST with its one-kilometer resolution, we really didn’t have that glimpse into what was happening along the coast because the satellite data were very spotty,” Gentemann said.
 Getting a more detailed look at the coastal environment is crucial for understanding ocean mixing.
 This mixing helps disperse heat from the upper layers of the ocean into deeper waters, while at the same time upwelling cooler, nutrient-rich waters.
 Nutrients surfaced by upwelling form the basis of the marine food chain.
 When upwelling is disrupted, so is the coastal food supply.